PoTsungChen/Global-Layoff-Analysis/README.md

 * **Problem** 1: How should leadership adjust hiring strategies during an economic downturn?.\
 **The Goal**: Determine if there are specific industry clusters or temporal trends evident during economic headwinds.

-* **Problem 2**: Is venture capital a viable investment strategy during periods of macroeconomic volatility.\
+* **Problem 2**: Does a venture capital investment strategy carry higher risk during periods of macroeconomic volatility.\
-**The Goal**: Analyze the relationships between company stage, funds raised, and percentage laid-off to determine if early stage companies have better "burn-rate" management than leaner startups.
+**The Goal**: Evaluate the correlation between funding levels and layoff intensity to determine if smaller startups maintain sufficient capital efficiency.

 ## ⚙️Methodology
 **Data Cleaning**